KhiopsML/khiops-python/doc/site/samples/samples.md

 Builds reinforced predictor for existing predictor

 The reinforced predictor produces the following reinforcement variables for the specified target value to reinforce (i.e. whose probability of occurrence is tentatively increased):

 - initial score, containing the conditional probability of the target value before reinforcement
 - four variables are output in decreasing reinforcement value: name of the lever variable, reinforcement part, final score after reinforcement, and class change tag.

-    It calls [`api.train_predictor`][] and [`api.reinforce_predictor`][] only with their mandatory parameters.
+It calls [khiops.core.api.train_predictor][] and [khiops.core.api.reinforce_predictor][] only with their mandatory parameters.

 ```python
 # Imports